tibbe/talks/zurihac-2015/slides.md

 * Can be more cache-friendly to create.

-## In practice: strictness can cause work to be done in a more cache-friendly manner
+## In practice: strict can be more cache-friendly

 Example: `Data.Map`